 Just like Los Angeles.

 When I realized that, I stopped looking at Los Angeles through the lens of a tourist.
-When I began to look at through the eyes of the people who lived there, suddenly the city becomes alive with things to do, coffeeshops to sit in, and places to explore.
+When I began to look at through the eyes of the people who lived there, suddenly the city becomes alive with things to do and places to explore.

-It turns out L.A. is an awesome city if you know where to look.
+It turns out L.A. is a wonderful, diverse, and eclectic city if you know where to look.

-I just never knew where to look before.
+I just never knew where to look until now.

 Book Your Trip to Los Angeles: Logistical Tips and Tricks